Abu Bakr al-Baghdadi: Sectarianism and theocracy

 Through his forename, al-Baghdadi was rumored to have been styling himself after the first caliph, Abu Bakr, who led the "Rightly Guided" or Rashidun.
 According to Sunni tradition, Abu Bakr replaced Muhammad as prayer leader when he was suffering from illnesses.
 Another feature of the original Rashidun was what some historians dub as the first Sunni–Shia discord during the Battle of Siffin.
 Some publishers have drawn a correlation between those ancient events and modern Salafizing and caliphizing aims under al-Baghdadi's rule.

-Due to the relatively stationary nature of ISIL control, the elevation of religious clergy who engage in theocratization, and the group's scripture-themed legal system, some analysts declared al-Baghdadi a theocrat and ISIL a theocracy.
+Due to the relatively stationary nature of IS control, the elevation of religious clergy who engage in theocratization, and the group's scripture-themed legal system, some analysts declared al-Baghdadi a theocrat and IS a theocracy.
 Other indications of the decline of secularism were the destruction of secular institutions and its replacement with strict sharia law, and the gradual caliphization and Sunnification of regions under the group's control.
-In July 2015, al-Baghdadi was described by a reporter as exhibiting a kinder and gentler side after he banned videos showing slaughter and execution.

 Communications

-First recorded public appearance of 4 July 2014

-A video, made during the first Friday prayer service of Ramadan, shows al-Baghdadi speaking on a pulpit in the Arabic language to a congregation at the Great Mosque of al-Nuri in Mosul, northern Iraq.
+A video, made during the first Friday prayer service of Ramadan, shows al-Baghdadi speaking on a pulpit in the Arabic language to a congregation at the Great Mosque of al-Nuri in Mosul, northern Iraq on 4 July 2014.
 In the video, al-Baghdadi declares himself caliph of the Islamic State and calls on Muslims worldwide to support him.
 A representative of the Iraqi government denied that the video was of al-Baghdadi, calling it a "farce."
 However, both the BBC and the Associated Press quoted unnamed Iraqi officials as saying that the man in the video was believed to be al-Baghdadi.

-13 November 2014

-ISIL released an audio-taped message, claiming it to be in the voice of al-Baghdadi.
-In the 17-minute recording, released via social media, al-Baghdadi says that ISIL fighters would never cease fighting "even if only one soldier remains."
+IS released an audio-taped message, claiming it to be in the voice of al-Baghdadi, on 13 November 2014.
+In the 17-minute recording, released via social media, al-Baghdadi says that IS fighters would never cease fighting "even if only one soldier remains."
 Al-Baghdadi urges supporters of the Islamic State to "erupt volcanoes of jihad" across the world.
 He calls for attacks to be mounted in Saudi Arabia, describing Saudi leaders as "the head of the snake", and also says that the US-led military campaign in Syria and Iraq was failing.
-He declares that ISIL would keep marching forward and would "break the borders" of Jordan and Lebanon as well as "free Palestine".
+He declares that IS would keep marching forward and would "break the man-made borders" of Jordan and Lebanon as well as "free Palestine".

-14 May 2015

-ISIL released an audio message which it claimed was from al-Baghdadi.
+IS released an audio message which it claimed was from al-Baghdadi, on 14 May 2015.
 In the recording, al-Baghdadi urges Muslims to immigrate to the Islamic State and join the fight in Iraq and Syria.
 He also condemns the Saudi involvement in Yemen, and claims that the conflict will lead to the end of the Saudi royal family's rule.
 He further claims that Islam was never a religion of peace but instead is "the religion of fighting".